MacroxW/console-warrior/README.md

 A powerful VS Code extension that brings dynamic log visualization directly to your code - like Console Ninja, but completely open source and free!
 See your `console.log` outputs right beside your code in real-time, without switching between your editor and browser console.

-> 🎯 **Mission**: Democratize advanced logging tools for every developer, regardless of budget.
+> 🎯 **Mission**: End my project! -- I prefer to make my own "console ninja" rather than pay for premium features

 ## Why Console Warrior?